 Early childhood educators and child development practitioners must also be well-versed in dealing with exceptional children using assistive and automated technology.

 Curriculum and Instruction

 Aspiring early childhood educators must learn developmentally appropriate practices in teaching children in various learning environments.
 The course may cover curriculum planning and instruction implementation.

 Family, School, and Community

-Child development programs take a closer look at the relationships between children and their environment including their families, communities, and school.
+Child development programs look closely at the relationships between children and their environment, including their families, communities, and school.
 Interpersonal skills in dealing with diverse populations are developed here, too.

 Many online associates in child development and early childhood education programs have an educator preparation component, usually through teaching practicums.
 Aspiring early childhood educators gain hands-on experience in this way.

 Online students in child development and early childhood education degree programs use automated technology alongside traditional learning methods.